About Our Flowers

-At Fifth Crow Farm we grow over two acres of Certified Organic cut flowers.
+At Fifth Crow Farm we grow over 5 acres of Certified Organic cut flowers.
 We pride ourselves in having a reputation for some of the freshest and most beautiful, unique bouquets around.
-Our production is mostly outdoor and field grown though we do have a couple in field high tunnels.
+Our production is mostly outdoor and field grown though we do have a couple in-field high tunnels.
 We cultivate over forty varieties of annuals and perennials, focusing on the more unusual and pollinator friendly whenever possible.
-Our cut flowers are primarily available in the form of custom hand-tied mixed bouquets at our farmers’ markets as well as at the Birite Grocery Stores.
+Our cut flowers are primarily available in the form of custom hand-tied mixed bouquets at our farmers’ markets.
 We do some florist direct sales and also have wedding and event offerings (see below for information on how to get on our wholesale list).

 In the winter we offer hand crafted dried floral wreaths, made by our flower production team using exclusively flowers and grasses grown in our fields.
 Many of our CSA members opt for a flower share, receiving a fresh mixed bouquet each week in addition to their box of produce.
 We are also proud to be a certified Bee Friendly farm.